Pyrrole: Other methods

 One synthetic route to pyrrole involves the decarboxylation of ammonium mucate, the ammonium salt of mucic acid.
 The salt is typically heated in a distillation setup with glycerol as a solvent.

+The Trofimov reaction allows for the synthesis of 2,3-disubstituted pyrroles from ketoximes and acetylene in basic medium.

-Biosynthesis of pyrroles
+Biosynthesis

-The de novo biosynthesis of pyrrole rings begins with aminolevulinic acid (ALA), which is synthesized from glycine and succinyl-CoA.
+The biosynthesis of pyrrole rings begins with aminolevulinic acid (ALA), which is synthesized from glycine and succinyl-CoA.
 ALA dehydratase catalyzes the condensation of two ALA molecules via a Knorr-type ring synthesis to form porphobilinogen (PBG).
 This later reacts to form, for example, the macrocycles heme and chlorophyll.